-Hi.
 I'm Yixuan Li (pronounced as e-shwen).
-I am currently a PhD candidate in Electrical and Computer Engineering at Cornell University, advised by John E. Hopcroft.
+I am a PhD candidate at Cornell University, advised by John E. Hopcroft.
+My thesis committee members are Kilian Weinberger and Thorsten Joachims.
 The goal of my thesis research is to develop computational foundations and practical advances for scaling machine learning methods on web-scale data.
 I have pursued research on both principled and applied aspects of machine perception, learning and reasoning.

 I am particularly interested in large-scale machine learning for the web, with topics including scalable semi-supervised learning, deep representation learning for vision tasks, user modeling in social media, and visual attention based personalization etc. A key focus of my recent work has been on deep learning.
 Projects include convergent learning in deep neural networks, optimizing neural networks with efficient computational cost, and adversarial training of deep generative models.